GaspardVCS/vaccine-appointment-searcher/README.md

 # Doctolib vaccine appointment searcher

 > Find vaccination appointments near Paris, France.
-Sends email when an appointment is find.
+Sends email when an appointment is found.
 ---

 ### Table of Contents